The strategy focuses on these ten priority areas:

 - Biodiversity - Identify and address the University’s principal biodiversity impacts through its operations and supply chain, and enhance biodiversity on the University’s estate.

-- Sustainable Food - Reduce the carbon emissions and biodiversity impact of our food.
+- Sustainable food - Reduce the carbon emissions and biodiversity impact of our food.

-- International Travel - Reduce aviation emissions from University staff and student travel and offset the balance of emissions.
+- International travel - Reduce aviation emissions from University staff and student travel and offset the balance of emissions.

-- Local Travel - Limit transport emissions by reducing the need to travel, encouraging walking, cycling and the use of public transport and managing the demand to travel by car.
+- Local travel - Limit transport emissions by reducing the need to travel, encouraging walking, cycling and the use of public transport and managing the demand to travel by car.

 - Investments - Ensure that the University, as an investor, is part of the solution to climate change and biodiversity loss.

-- Establishing a policy to guide our use of carbon offsetting and biodiversity offsetting.
+- Offsetting - Establishing a policy to guide our use of carbon offsetting and biodiversity offsetting.